-God's plan to restore the world starts with you.
+God's plan to restore the world is the good news of the Gospel.

 Good News: You Have a Purpose